This interview is of a person who has already achieved his Financial Independence and FIRE (What?).

 After spending 13 years there, my first switch was when I joined ICICI to head their general insurance company as a CIO.

 I continued in CIO roles for 7 years before finally deciding to start a company that uses technology to solve real problems for common people.

 Dev – When did you start taking personal finance seriously?

-Ram – As a child I never experienced lack of money as my family gave a good upbringing.
+Ram – As a child, I never experienced a lack of money as my family gave me a good upbringing.
 I guess being from a family of modest means helped us in meeting our needs and limiting our wants.
 For example, we rarely went out for dining, or travel for vacations.
 But that in no way made us feel that we were missing out on something.